graphql/graphql-js/.github/CONTRIBUTING.md

 - Trailing commas,
 - Avd abbr wrds.

-## Review Process
+## Review and Merge Process

 - Pull requests are required to pass all tests and checks before they can be merged.
-- Pull requests should be reviewed by _at least two_ members of the [`@graphql/graphql-js-reviewers`](https://github.com/orgs/graphql/teams/graphql-js-reviewers) team before they can be merged; ideally reviewers affiliated with different organizations
+- Ideally, pull requests should be reviewed by _at least two_ members of the [`@graphql/graphql-js-reviewers`](https://github.com/orgs/graphql/teams/graphql-js-reviewers) team before they are merged, preferably from separate organizations.
+For more complex pull requests, a larger cohort of reviewers is suggested.
 - If a reviewer hasn't responded in 48 hours, feel free to ping them `@graphql/graphql-js-reviewers`.

-## Merge Process
+- Any reviewer may request that the topic be brought for more in depth discussion at a [GraphQL JS Working Group meeting](https://github.com/graphql/graphql-js-wg/), where decisions will be made by consensus.

-Once a pull request has been approved by 2 reviewers from [`@graphql/graphql-js-reviewers`](https://github.com/orgs/graphql/teams/graphql-js-reviewers) team, it may be merged by any member of the [`@graphql/graphql-js-reviewers`](https://github.com/orgs/graphql/teams/graphql-js-reviewers-write) team.
-For more complex pull requests, a larger cohort of reviewers is suggested.
-Any reviewer may request that the topic be brought for more in depth discussion at GraphQL JS Working Group meeting, where decisions will be made by consensus.
-A PR that has been merged without discussion at a GraphQL JS Working Group meeting may be reverted if a more in depth discussion is later requested.
+- A PR that has been merged without discussion at a GraphQL JS Working Group meeting may be reverted if a more in depth discussion is later requested.

 ## Release on NPM